Rainforest Wild Adventure: The Cavern

 Scans of Gunung Mulu National Park in Borneo were made and recreated to build the 220-metre long man-made cave.
 As visitors enter the cave, they may step over an exhibit filled with Madagascar hissing cockroaches.
 The cave is air-conditioned and is separated in two sections, a wet section and a dry section.
 The wet-section features a pond with soro brook carp and blind cave fish.
 The cave then opens for a short while for another angle of the saltwater crocodile in the Watering Hole zone, before becoming air-conditioned again.
 This section contains two open-air exhibits for Asian forest scorpions and Malayan cave racers.
 The cave ends at The Oculus, representing a sinkhole, a popular photo-taking spot.

 It also contains the Cavern Restaurant, which is operated by Tung Lok Group.

 Additional Experiences

 Additional experiences are offered at an additional cost.
 These are grouped into Adventure+ and Black Adventures.
 The Adventure+ included the AIA Vitality Bounce, a playground made of nets strung among the canopy, and the Canopy Jump, where visitors can free-fall of either a 13m or 20m platform.
 Black Adventures are the Wild Apex Adventure and the Wild Cavern Adventure.
 Both are high-element courses, with the Wild Apex Adventure mainly happening at The Karsts, and the Wild Cavern Adventure at The Cavern.

-Rainforest Wild AFRICA
+Rainforest Wild Adventure EAST

-The second park of Rainforest Wild will feature the diverse landscapes of the Afro-tropic and Madagascar.
+The second park of Rainforest Wild Adventure will feature the diverse landscapes of the Afro-tropic and Madagascar.

+Having its soft opening on 20 May 2026 and it’s grand opening on 29 May 2026.